Department of Dentistry

+Oral complications during cancer treatment are directly linked to ingestion problems, and may even serve as a source of various infections such as aspiration pneumonia, thereby exacerbating systemic conditions, and sometimes preventing the completion of cancer treatment with negative effects on treatment prognoses.
 The oral health status of patients with cancer is associated with the incidence rate and the degree of severity of oral complications.
 Effective oral hygiene management before initiating cancer treatment will contribute to the reduction of oral complications such as mouth sores, oral mucositis, or dental infections, and provide important support to facilitate smooth cancer treatment.

-- Management of oral complications of high-dose chemotherapy and/or stem cell transplant before treatment begins
+1) Management of oral complications of high-dose chemotherapy and/or stem cell transplant before treatment begins

-- Prevention and treatment of oral complications during chemotherapy and/or radiation therapy
+2) Prevention and treatment of oral complications during chemotherapy and/or radiation therapy

-- Perioperative dental management for the prevention of postoperative pneumonia with oral, pharynx and esophageal surgery
+3) Perioperative dental management for the prevention of postoperative pneumonia with oral, pharynx and esophageal surgery

-- Making prostheses for restoration of postoperative facial defects
+4) Making prostheses for restoration of postoperative facial defects

-List of papers published in 2015
+List of papers published in 2018

 1. Ueno T, Zenda S, Konishi T, Yurikusa T, Shibasaki Y, Nagamoto H, Fujii M. The post hoc analysis comparing the severity grades of chemoradiotherapy-induced oral mucositis scored between the central and local assessors in a multicenter, randomized controlled trial of rebamipide for head and neck cancer.
 Int J Clin Oncol, 24:241-247, 2019